I worked alongside top natural health professionals and experience as a fitness instructor educated me on health tips I am proud to share.

 Three Phases of Aerobic Workout

 - So jogging is more beneficial than walking.
-You still want to keep your MHR at about 60 to 80 percent, so fit the program to your needs.
-But remember that the more intense aerobic workout you do the healthier aerobic fitness you achieve.
+You still want to keep your MHR at about 60 to 80 percent, so you fit the program to your needs.
+The more intense aerobic workout you do, the healthier the aerobic fitness you achieve.

 Interval Training Is Effective

 It's a great way to give your body a break from the usual workout routine and train the body to adjust to various stresses.
 Interval training even raises the body's base metabolic rate.
-You burn more calories all the time not just during your workout.
+Performing the best high-intensity interval training, people burn more calories all the time, not just during their workout.

 Sam Heughan Interval Training

-Choosing your favorite aerobics exercise program is just as important as starting a routine where you workout to get into shape and lose inches.
-Fitness clubs are a great resource for trying out new aerobics exercises like bicycling or spinning, dance classes, other machines, and even swimming.
+The need to stay in shape and lose inches cannot be stressed enough.
+Fitness clubs are great for trying out new aerobics exercises like bicycling or spinning, cardio kickboxing, dance classes, other machines, and even swimming.

 © 2017 Kenna McHugh